 Talking to Students

 We have put together some information and suggestions to help schools who have been affected by a suicidal death in their school community.
 We hope we can help you with the unique issues and experiences of those bereaved by suicide, and guide you through such a difficult time.
-Remember anyone affected – including you – may need some extra support.
+Remember that anyone affected – including you – may need some extra support.

 Why is death by suicide different?